AlignmentResearch/go_attack/README.md

 - [engines/KataGo-custom](engines/KataGo-custom) tracks the `stable` branch of the `KataGo-custom` repository.
 - [engines/KataGo-raw](engines/KataGo-raw) tracks the `master` branch of https://github.com/lightvector/KataGo.

+(For this anonymous repo, these are not actually submodules, as the anonymizer app does not support submodules.)

 ## Individual containers